Kernelize/ehall-frontend/README.md

-#  Ehall-swift
+#  ehall-swift

 This repo contains Official ehall app for iOS, iPadOS and macOS.

-This project is still under active developement.
+This project is currently unusable and is still under active developement.

 To build your own ehallapp, see [ehall-backend](https://github.com/Kernelize/ehall-backend).